scaleoutsystems/fedn/README.md

 #### Updating/changing the compute package and/or the seed model
 By design, it is not possible to simply delete the compute package to reset the model -  this is a security constraint enforced to not allow for arbitrary code  replacement in an already configured federation.
 To restart and reseed the alliance in development mode navigate to MongoExpress (http://localhost:8081), log in (credentials are found/set in config/base-services.yaml) and delete the entire collection 'fedn-test-network', then restart all services.

-## Using FEDn in STACKn (relies on Kubernetes)
-[STACKn](https://github.com/scaleoutsystems/stackn), Scaleout's cloud native (Fed)MLOps platform lets a user set up, monitor and manage FEDn networks (base services, reducer and combiners) in Kubernetes as 'Apps' deployed from a WebUI.
-STACKn also provides useful additional functionality such as Jupyter Labs, storage managmement, and model serving for the federated model using e.g. Tensorflow Serving, TorchServe, MLflow or custom serving.
-Refer to the STACKn documentation to set it up on your own cluster, or sign up on the waiting list for a private-beta SaaS deployment at https://scaleoutsystems.com/.

 ## Fully distributed deployment
 The deployment, sizing of nodes, and tuning of a FEDn network in production depends heavily on the use case (cross-silo, cross-device, etc), the size of model updates, on the available infrastructure, and on the strategy to provide end-to-end security.
 We provide instructions for a fully distributed reference deployment here: [Distributed deployment](https://scaleoutsystems.github.io/fedn/#/deployment).

+## Using FEDn in Scaleout Studio
+[STACKn](https://github.com/scaleoutsystems/stackn), Scaleout's cloud native (Fed)MLOps platform helps a user set up, monitor and manage FEDn networks in Kubernetes as 'Apps' deployed from a WebUI.
+Scaleout Studio is a hosted SaaS intended to accelerate development of Decentralized AI applications, and provides useful functionality such as Jupyter Labs, storage managmement, and model serving for the federated model using e.g. Tensorflow Serving, TorchServe, MLflow or custom serving.
+End-to-end example here: https://www.youtube.com/watch?v=-a_nIzkSumI

+- Sign up for private-beta access at https://scaleoutsystems.com/.
+- [Deploy STACKn on your own infrastructure] (https://github.com/scaleoutsystems/stackn)

 ## Where to go from here
 Additional example projects/clients: